Register your Information for Free Stone Samples Sent Express to You!

 • Use Remnants: Consider using remnants from larger jobs for smaller projects like vanities or islands.
 Suppliers often sell these at a reduced price, making them a budget-friendly option for incorporating high-quality stone into your design.

 • Opt for Simpler Designs: Complex cuts and custom designs increase fabrication costs.
-Simple, straight cuts reduce waste and labor costs.
+Simple, straight cuts reduce waste and labour costs.
 Opting for standard sizes and avoiding elaborate patterns can lead to significant savings.

 • DIY Some Steps: If you’re handy, consider doing some installation work yourself, such as laying tiles or applying sealant.
 However, ensure you understand the process fully to avoid costly mistakes that could negate the savings.